SrivishnuR/srivishnur.github.io/_posts/2023-03-03-autocomplete.md

 exports.toyParserVisitor = toyParserVisitor;
 ```

-A function is generated for each rule in the grammar, and the argument ctx points to the node in the parse tree the function is being invoked for.
+A function is generated for each rule in the grammar, and the argument `ctx` points to the node in the parse tree the function is being invoked for.
 Right now all this visitor does is traverse the tree, but this boilerplate allows us to implement custom functionality based on which rule we’re located in.
-Let’s say we import a boolean function validateId(id: string). we can now implement our validation functionality by making the following modifications to visitIdentifier:
+Let’s say we import a boolean function `validateId(id: string)`. we can now implement our validation functionality by making the following modifications to `visitIdentifier`:

 ```
 // Visit a parse tree produced by toyParser#identifier.